retronav/retronav/README.md

 # https://obnerd.in/
 # Hello, there!
-I am Pranav Karawale, or "obnoxiousnerd" as my username goes.
+I am Pranav Karawale, or "retronav" as my username goes.
 He/Him.
 Currently 17.

 # Who am I
 I am a junior college student, living in India.
 I have experience with TypeScript, Node.js, Go, Python and is currently focusing on web accessibility.